Business & Community

+Many people are unaware of the significance of Juneteenth against the complicated backdrop of the American Civil War.
 At the heart of the Civil War was the question of slavery.
 Today, many Americans believe that slavery ended when President Abraham Lincoln signed the Emancipation Proclamation in 1863.
 This was not the case.
 During this time in history, America was in its third year of civil war.
 With 20 states already in the Union, the Emancipation Proclamation only applied to the ten Southern states that seceded from the Union.
 Yet, the enforcement of this legislation greatly depended on whether the Union or the Confederacy would win the Civil War.

-How to Celebrate Juneteenth
+Ways to Celebrate Juneteenth

 - Watch a movie about the American Civil War or African American history.